 Inclement weather can cause extensive damage to your home and often comes on unexpectedly.
 Unfortunately, there’s no accurate way of identifying what type of property damage a storm can bring, but conducting a thorough check after every storm is a great way to stay proactive and address any damage early on.
 Even if you don’t suspect a recent storm has caused any damage, it’s encouraged to do a thorough check of your roof from the ground, windows and doors, exterior, and driveways or walkways as you may reveal a hidden problem that might not have otherwise been seen.

 Your home is protected from storms by your roofing structure, meaning it’s the prime target during inclement weather.
 After any significant storm, it’s encouraged to contact a professional to thoroughly check your roof and attic or crawlspace for any signs of damage.
-Walk around your house and observe your roof from the ground to check for the following:
+There are a few ways you can check without getting on the roof yourself.
+When doing so, you should be looking for the following:

 - Holes in the roof